reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 Before allowing the user to borrow the book, we need to make sure that there is an instance of the book available.

 ### Injecting the Repository Class
 We use the dependency injection to obtain required classes into the `GetBookService.class`.
-For now, we only need the `BookRepository.class`
+For now, we only need the `BookRepository.class`.

-Dependency injection is explained in the [previous chapter.](#creating-the-book-repository) The IoC ( Inversion of Control ) container is the implementation of the dependency injection principle.
-The container injects dependencies into classes that ask for them.
+Dependency injection is explained in the [previous chapter.](#creating-the-book-repository)

 We can inject the `GetBookRepository.class` using three methods:
 - [field-based injection](#field-based-injection)